 Students in grades 3–8 and 10 must participate in MCAS tests only for the grade in which they are enrolled and reported in SIMS.
 Students must participate in the same grade for all of the subject area tests; otherwise, results will be invalidated.
 Also note that students must respond to at least one question in each test section to be counted as a participant for accountability purposes.
-For more information on grade 10 participation requirements, see the Student Participation Guidelines for the High School Tests and Retests.
+For more information on grade 10 participation requirements, see the Student Participation Guidelines for the High School Tests.

 For the small number of students who are enrolled in a school but are unable to physically attend school, and therefore receive tutoring services from their district, every effort must be made to administer the MCAS tests to these students in school.
 If this is not possible, school principals must submit a request to test the student in an alternate setting off-site by using the online form.